 - WEAR! – Fisherman Pants: Get with the laid-back vibe and let it all hang out in a pair of baggy fisherman pants.

 Check out our travel guides to the best places to visit in Laos below!
-Scroll further down and you’ll find an overview of each region and a clickable map!
+Scroll further down and you’ll find an overview of each region.

 - Main religion: Buddhism

 - Emergency Numbers: Ambulance – 195, Fire – 190, Police – 191

 When is the best time to travel to Laos?

 The wet season in Laos is between May and October and the dry season between November and April, considered the best time to visit Laos.
 Temperatures during this time are the most comfortable but can be quite cold in mountainous areas.
 The hottest time of the year is between March and May, with temperatures reaching a scorching 38 degrees.